“DOLLY” by Blake M. Wood & Mark Sparling.

 “[An] artistic minimalist platformer where you are tasked with exploring the mysteries of this strange world to ultimately discover its dark truth.”

-Some things in life are hard to accept, but you still have to face them in the end – that’s the core message I got from “DOLLY”.
-The game is a short little platformer with a narrative, that doesn’t need many words to be told.
+Some things in life are difficult to accept, but you still have to face them in the end – that is the core message I got from playing “DOLLY”.
+The game is a short, narrative-driven platformer, that does not need many words.
 Besides the starting sequence, the whole storytelling gets done with the help of the level design.
-In the first ‘stage’ of it, we see the silhouette of a young woman’s head.
-She seems to be healthy at this point, and by shoving a pillar into the place where her eye sockets could be surposed to be, the path to the next ‘level’ unravels.
+In the first stage, we see the silhouette of a young woman’s head.
+By shoving a pillar into the place where her eye sockets are surposed to be, the path to the next ‘level’ unravels.

-“DOLLY” becomes a bit more difficult from this point on.
-Suddenly we have to overcome several leap of faiths and must jump carefully to not run into spikes.
+“DOLLY” becomes somewhat more difficult from this point on.
+Suddenly we have to overcome several leaps of faith and must jump carefully to not run into spikes.
 Eventually, we will see the woman’s head again, but this time it resembles more of a skull.
-It’s certain at this point that the woman died or will die.
+It is certain at this point that the woman either deceased or will die soon.
 Nonetheless, our journey is not over yet.
-We have to climb giant chains to the surface and get through some more passages, that would result in our death if we touch them.
-In the end, there is just a snowing plateau waiting for us, and the beeping tunes of what I would describe as a life support machine.
+We have to climb giant chains to the surface and get through dangerous passages.
+Finally we reach a snowing plateau and the game ends to the beeping tunes of what I would describe as a life support machine.